HcroakerDev/GWT_Project/README.md

 3. `$ npm run prod`

 ## What was completed
-All tasks were completed, however the only tasks which is thought could have been done better was:
+**All tasks were completed**, however the only tasks which I thought could have been done better was:
 - Preventing SQL injections: Could have done better custom sanitization.
 Also could have used a library like sequalize which would help prevent injections.

 ## Server Architecture